 Individual base salaries are reviewed annually.
 The granting of salary increases within the established applicable salary range for each executive officer and the point within such range at which his salary will fall is based upon factors which include the overall financial performance of Boston Properties, the regional contribution to the overall financial performance of Boston Properties, if applicable, to such executive officer, and individual performance.
 Assessment of individual performance is based on previously established goals for each executive officer comprised of both subjective and objective elements.
-With respect to base salaries, the Compensation Committee generally intends to target base salary levels to be at approximately the 75th percentile for executives in comparable positions in comparable public real estate companies.
-Based on the Compensation Committee's philosophy and the factors as stated above, the Compensation Committee approved 2004 base salaries for the named executive officers as follows: Mr. Zuckerman, \$600,000; Mr. E. Linde, \$600,000; Mr. Robert E. Burke, \$405,000, Mr. Raymond A. Ritchey, \$440,000; and Mr. D. Linde, \$440,000.
+With respect to base salaries, the Compensation Committee generally intends to target base salary levels to be approaching the 75th percentile for executives in comparable positions in comparable public real estate companies.
+Based on the Compensation Committee's philosophy and the factors stated above, the Compensation Committee approved 2005 base salaries for the named executive officers as follows: Mr. Zuckerman, \$600,000; Mr. E. Linde, \$600,000; Mr. Robert E. Burke, \$420,000, Mr. Raymond A. Ritchey, \$475,000; and Mr. D. Linde, \$475,000.

 2. Cash Bonuses.
 Boston Properties intends to provide annual performance awards to our executive officers in the form of cash bonuses based on favorable performance by both Boston Properties and the individual executive.
-The Compensation Committee intends that annual growth in funds from operations, or FFO, as measured against targets established at the beginning of each year and against the relative performance of Boston Properties in comparison to its peer group of companies, will be the principal overall performance measure that is used to determine the maximum bonus to which each executive officer will be entitled and the achievement of individual performance will be used to determine whether each executive officer will receive the maximum bonus or some lesser amount.
+The Compensation Committee intends that funds from operations, or FFO, as measured against targets established at the beginning of each year and against the relative performance of Boston Properties in comparison to its peer group of companies, will be the principal overall performance measure that is used to determine the target bonus to which each executive officer will be entitled and the achievement of individual performance will be used to determine whether each executive officer will receive the target bonus or some greater or lesser amount.
 Where appropriate for an executive officer, the Compensation Committee will factor in regional contribution to the overall performance of Boston Properties in determining the cash bonus for such executive officer.
-In determining cash bonuses for 2003, the Compensation Committee noted that fiscal year 2003 was a year of significant achievements, including the following:
+In determining cash bonuses for 2004, the Compensation Committee noted that fiscal year 2004 was a year of significant achievements, including the following:

-- strong operating results, including FFO, relative to our peers; - total shareholder return of 33.9%; - continued growth through \$298 million in new acquisitions, \$582 million in developments in progress and \$139 million in developments placed in service; and - the successful placement of \$725 million in unsecured senior notes of the Operating Partnership.
+- strong operating results, including FFO, relative to our peers; - total shareholder return of 40.6%; - continued growth through \$118.8 million in new acquisitions, \$305.6 million in developments in progress and \$721.1 million in developments placed in service; and - successful completion of a public offering of 5,700,000 shares of our common stock resulting in net proceeds of \$291 million.

-The Compensation Committee intends that aggregate cash compensation (base salary plus bonus) will be at approximately the 75th percentile of cash compensation paid to executives in comparable positions in comparable public real estate companies in the event that target performance is achieved.
-Reflecting the actual performance of Boston Properties as described above and the individual performance of each named executive officer, the Compensation Committee awarded cash bonuses to the named executive officers for the year ended December 31, 2003 as follows: Mr. Zuckerman, \$1,000,000; Mr. E. Linde, \$1,000,000; Mr. Burke, \$395,000; Mr. Ritchey, \$475,000; and Mr. D. Linde, \$475,000.
+The Compensation Committee intends that aggregate cash compensation (base salary plus bonus) will be at a level approaching the 75th percentile of cash compensation paid to executives in comparable positions in comparable public real estate companies in the event that target performance is achieved.
+Reflecting the actual performance of Boston Properties as described above and the individual performance of each named executive officer, the Compensation Committee awarded cash bonuses to the named executive officers for the year ended December 31, 2004 as follows: Mr. Zuckerman, \$1,000,000; Mr. E. Linde, \$1,000,000; Mr. Burke, \$445,000; Mr. Ritchey, \$505,000; and Mr. D. Linde, \$505,000.